Why Is Stretching So Important?

-We’ve come to expect the standard stretching session at the beginning and end of every gym session or Pilates class.
+We’ve come to expect the standard stretching session at the beginning and end of every gym session or Clinical Exercise class.
 In fact, even if we don’t understand the real reasons behind stretching, many of us follow our instructors without question.
 It’s important, however, to understand the ‘why’ behind it all.
 Not only will this help you to appreciate the importance of stretching but learning new things about our bodies might encourage us to make healthier lifestyle choices.

 Our body uses over 600 muscles to keep us moving, so it makes sense that they receive some extra attention in order to maintain optimal health.
 Stretching plays a huge part in improving and preserving muscle health and it takes less effort than you realise to incorporate into your routine.

 Stretching as little as 2-3 times per week and using the right techniques, will make a noticeable difference to your flexibility and overall wellbeing.
 While you may not achieve contortionist level flexibility, we’re more concerned about the life-long health benefits that stretching provides.
 Here are some of the advantages associated with a routine of regular stretching:

 Pushing your muscles beyond their elastic boundaries is a very common cause of painful injury.
 This is because you have limited motion when your muscles are tight and not conditioned for unexpected weight or movement.

 To avoid this, don’t jump in and start too aggressively, as ‘binge stretching’ can be quite dangerous.
 Increase your flexibility in increments with a gentle stretching program.
 An added bonus, regular stretching will also positively impact your ligaments, tendons, nerve channels and other connective tissues.